danielmorena/vue-2-boilerplate-expressapp/README.md

 vue js application + express app server.

-I have just added following files on [vue-2-boilerplate](https://github.com/petervmeijgaard/vue-2-boilerplate)
+I have added following files on top of [vue-2-boilerplate](https://github.com/petervmeijgaard/vue-2-boilerplate) repo.

-> server.js for hosting the vuejs application the express app.
+> server.js for hosting the vuejs application on the express app.
+This will return the vue.js app home page and will expose server side rest endpoints.
+Try http://localhost:3000

 > build/dev-server-integration.js for the deplying the vuejs dev middleware in express app.
 Dev server will be loaded using webpack dashboard.